Find a Solution That Grants Peace of Mind Schedule a Meeting

 When you purchase real estate, many people take out a mortgage to finance the purchase.
 This means that you borrow money from a lender, such as a bank or mortgage company, and agree to pay back the loan over time with interest.
 However, unforeseen circumstances can occur that may make it difficult for you to continue making mortgage payments.

 If you are unable to continue making your mortgage payments, you may be faced with the possibility of having your home foreclosed on by the lender.
-This not only means losing your home but also potentially facing financial ruin due to any remaining mortgage debt.
+This not only means losing your home but also potentially facing financial ruin due to any remaining mortgage debt that is owed after your land is sold.

 Fortunately, there are strategies available for those struggling with mortgage debt forgiveness.
 If you’re struggling with mortgage debt, understanding your options can make a considerable difference.
-The Law Office of Marc G. Alster, located in Hackensack, New Jersey, is committed to helping you resolve your mortgage debt through tailored legal solutions.
+At the Law Office of Marc G. Alster located in Hackensack, New Jersey, Mr. Alster is committed to helping you resolve your mortgage debt through tailored legal solutions.

 What is Mortgage Debt Forgiveness?